msecondi/msecondi/README.md

 ## 🌱 Outside Tech

 I’m also involved in 🎭 local theatre, ♟️ chess clubs, and finding ways to bring more humanity into digital spaces.
-I’m always up for a good conversation about design, purpose, or a quiet hike under the stars.
+I’m always up for a good conversation about design, purpose, or spending time in nature.

 ---